eZanmoto/seed/docs/features.md

 ### Spread

-The items of a list can be inlined into a new list using the spread operator:
+The items of a list can be inlined into a new list using the spread annotation:

 ```
 xs := [1, 2];
 print([xs.., 3, xs..]); # [ 1, 2, 3, 1, 2 ]
 ```

-Arguments to a function can also use the spread operator:
+Arguments to a function can also use the spread annotation:

 ```
 fn f(a, b) {